What can you do with an art degree?

 Senior Admissions Counselor

-Applying to art school is an exciting process.
-I recommend starting the process early.
+I recommend taking your time and starting the process early.
 Speak with your parents and teachers about your interest in art school as a high school student.
-Check out our PreCollege program – our four week summer intensive program for students ages 16-18 where you can study with faculty, live on campus, and experience life as an art student.
-As a sophomore or junior in high school, attend National Portfolio Day to speak with college admissions representatives to receive feedback on your portfolio.
+Check out our PreCollege program – our four-week summer intensive program for students ages 16-18 where you can study with faculty, live on campus, and experience life as an art student.
+As a sophomore or junior in high school, attend National Portfolio Day to speak with Ringling admissions representatives to receive feedback on your portfolio.
 When you are a senior, start your application in September.
 Ask your school to send us your official transcripts and submit the Common Application when it opens.
 Email the admissions office to schedule a one-on-one portfolio review with your admissions counselor and to confirm that your application is complete.
-Good luck.
-I am excited for you!

 A: